-Meat, eggs and dairy should be kept at or below 40 degrees F, and frozen food should maintain a temperature at or below 0 degrees F. If you lose power, the refrigerator will maintain food safety for about four hours if the door remains closed.
+Meat, eggs and dairy should be kept at or below 40 degrees Fahrenheit, and frozen food should maintain a temperature at or below 0 degrees F. If you lose power, the refrigerator will keep food safe for about four hours if the door remains closed.

 A full freezer will maintain its temperature for approximately two days — if the freezer is half full, food will stay frozen for about 24 hours.
 If you don’t have a full freezer, place items close together to help the food stay cold longer.

-If you expect you could lose power, the United States Department of Agriculture (USDA) suggests obtaining dry or block ice ahead of time to keep food at a safe temperature.
+If you expect you could lose power, the U.S. Department of Agriculture (USDA) suggests obtaining dry or block ice ahead of time to keep food at a safe temperature.
 Fifty pounds of dry ice will keep an 18-cubic foot freezer cold for two days.

-Coolers are another option for keeping food safe and cold if the power goes out for more than four hours.
-Keep frozen gel packs in the freezer that can be placed in coolers in the event you lose power.
+Coolers are another option for keeping food safe and cold if the power stays out for more than four hours.
+Stock the freezer with frozen gel packs that can be transferred to coolers in the event you lose power.

 It’s a good idea to keep food thermometers in the refrigerator and freezer at all times so you know if food is safe to eat.
 Generally, if the freezer temperature stays at 40 degrees F or below, the food is safe and can be refrozen, according to the USDA.